raeldominiquini/pixyll/about.md

 tags: about
 ---

-This is my blog on a Digital Fabrication Research
+This is my blog dedicated to the Summer Research on Digital Fabrication at IIT